nacis/atlasofdesign.org/reprints/index.md

 header_img: /img/vol3_2227_clip.jpg
 ---

 Did you miss out on Volumes 1, 2, or 3 of the Atlas of Design?
-Now’s your chance to complete your collection! <em>In 2019, we’ll be reprinting our first three books, and you can place your pre-orders now.</em> We estimate delivery in the first quarter of the year.
+Now’s your chance to complete your collection! <em>In 2019, we reprinted our first three books, and you can order them now, while they last.</em> Volume 4 remains out of print, and Volume 5 will be released fall of 2020.

-If you already ordered via Celery during our pledge period, before we committed to a reprint, there is no need to re-order here.

 <a href="https://atlasofdesign.bigcartel.com/" target="_blank" class="button button-blue">
 ORDER REPRINTS <i class="fa fa-book"></i>